Cutting Guide

 Instructions

-If you run into any issues, you can get help in our Discord server.
-Please ask in the #troubleshooting channel and include pictures and videos.
+If you run into any issues, you can get help in the Discord server.

-I also recommend searching for your issue in the chat history.
-There are hundreds of resolved #troubleshooting posts so it’s likely that someone has encoutered your problem before and fixed it.
+First try searching posts in the #troubleshooting channel.
+There are hundreds of resolved post so it’s likely that someone has already encountered your problem and fixed it.

 Set up environment